nikimanoledaki/calculator-microservice/Readme.md

 go build -o client cmd/client/main.go
 ```

-You can use the CLI client to find the sum of two `int32` values or the average of two `float32` values!
+You can use the CLI client to find the sum of two integers or the average of two floats!

 ```
 ./client sum 3 8